23 September, 11:30 - 15:15

-Since 2007 Caring for Climate has grown to over 350 companies from 50 countries.
+Since 2007 Caring for Climate has grown to nearly 400 companies from 60 countries.
 This year, in honour of the Secretary-General’s Climate Summit and his call to businesses around the world to demonstrate leadership on this issue, we encourage companies to join Caring for Climate and make a lasting commitment to climate action.

 The UN Private Sector Forum is organised by the UN Global Compact in close cooperation with the World Bank Group and with the support of the following partners: United Nations Environment Programme (UNEP), United Nations Framework Convention on Climate Change (UNFCCC), United Nations Development Programme (UNDP), the United Nations Department of Economic and Social Affairs (DESA), United Nations International Strategy for Disaster Reduction (UNISDR), United Nations Human Settlements Programme (UN-HABITAT), the World Meteorological Organisation (WMO), International Renewable Energy Agency (IRENA), Sustainable Energy For All initiative (SE4ALL).
 The UN Foundation is a special contributor to this year's UN Private Sector Forum.